-Elizabeth Rogers is an attorney located in Cut Off, Louisiana.
+Elizabeth Rogers is an attorney located in Warrenton, Virginia.
 She has focused much of her practice on immigration law, specifically business immigration.
 Her practice experience ranges from managing employee immigration matters in-house to serving many different clients and their employees in a law firm setting.
 Elizabeth earned her B.A. in English at Tulane University and her J.D. from Tulane University Law School, where she served as a Managing Editor of the Tulane Maritime Law Journal.

 Elizabeth is also passionate about writing, literature, and cooking.
 Her hobby blog dinnerandanovel.com chronicles these passions by pairing a novel with a corresponding dish that matches its essence.